ben-rogerson/twin.macro/docs/group.md

 # Using the group className

-There’s only one Tailwind class that can’t be used within `tw` prop or function and that’s the `group` class.
-It needs to be added as a className so variants like `group-hover:` will work correctly when added to the children.

-Here are the [rest of the group variants](https://github.com/ben-rogerson/twin.macro/blob/86ba4422fe2195d3e89f4fad0cb3ebf0e79e1635/src/config/variantConfig.js#L87) you can use with Twin.

-Using the group className with the `tw` prop is similar to vanilla Tailwind.
-Adding the group as a className on an ancestor allows the group variants to work as intended on the child elements:
+There’s a couple of Tailwind classes that need to be added to React elements as a `className`.

+These classes are the `peer` and the `group` classes.

+A className is used so variants like `group-hover:` and `peer-hover:` can use the className as an anchor to allow their styles to work.

+Here’s how we use the `group` classes in twin:

 ```js
 import 'twin.macro'